wandb/qualcomm-contest/README.md

 ## Timeline
 - February 12 - Competition Announced
-- April 10 - Deadline for final submissions
+- April 30 - Deadline for final submissions
-- May 1 - Winners announced
+- June 1 - Winners announced
 - TBD - Contest Retrospective Webinar

 The deadlines are at 11:59PM on the days mentioned above PST.